dfsp-spirit/reproducible_science/git_intro/README.md

     cd myrepo
     git init

-Now let us create a file.
+Now let us create a file named *README.md* in the repo and add it.
 You can use a text editor to create a file, or just use the command line:

     touch README.md
     git add README.md
     git commit -m "Add empty readme file"

-Congratulations, you have created your first local repo.
+It's time to make a change.
+Edit the file using a text editor and add a line, e.g., "# My public R project".
+Make sure to save the file.
+Now let us add the changed file.

+   git status
+   git add README.md
+   git commit -m "Add basic info to readme file" git status

+ We now have a second version of the file in the repo.

 ## Materials

 [the Presentation used for the course, from courses.cs.washington.edu](https://courses.cs.washington.edu/courses/cse403/13au/lectures/git.ppt.pdf)

-License and credits for the linked presentation: Portions of the CSE403 web may be reprinted or adapted for academic nonprofit purposes, providing the source is accurately quoted and duly creditied.
-The CSE403 Web: © 1993-2019, Department of Computer Science and Engineering, Univerity of Washington
+License and credits for the linked presentation: *Portions of the CSE403 web may be reprinted or adapted for academic nonprofit purposes, providing the source is accurately quoted and duly creditied.
+The CSE403 Web: © 1993-2019, Department of Computer Science and Engineering, Univerity of Washington*